 Translation: Thank you for using our services.

-Another important aspect is to ensure that passengers do not forget their belongings.
-Announcements are especially useful for those traveling with luggage or purchases.
+Another important aspect is ensuring that passengers do not forget their belongings.
+The announcements are especially helpful for those traveling with luggage or shopping.

 お忘れ物のないように、ご注意ください